 Since 2016 Chris has been provided PR, marketing and event management consultancy services via the award-winning agency Jeanius Consulting which has included organising the MK50 Peter Andre concert, a concert tour for Martin Kemp, Milton Keynes Marathon and a marketing campaign for Milton Keynes College.

-Since September 2017, he has also been working in fundraising for the national charity the Motor Neurone Disease Association based in Northampton and is currently working as a fundraiser for another local charity.
+Since September 2017, he has worked in fundraising for the national charity the Motor Neurone Disease Association based in Northampton and is currently working as a fundraiser for another local charity.

 Ian started getting interested in radio when he found some foreign stations on his parents’ Philco bakelite radio back in the 50s.
 Leaving school with Science and Maths qualifications he served in the RAF and then joined Plessey on piezo-ceramic development.